Art

 Buildings, museums, cityscapes, and bridges are good subjects to photograph during blue hours because they have artificial light sources.

-When the Sun is between 4 and 8 degrees below the horizon, however, the blue color spectrum is most likely to appear.
-The blue hour, by this description, includes elements of both nautical and civil twilight.
+However, the blue spectrum is most likely to appear when the Sun is between 4 and 8 degrees below the horizon.
+By this description, the blue hour includes elements of both nautical and civil twilight.

 Nautical Twilight